hapticssymposium-org/hs2026/site/content/organization/student-volunteers.md

 Student volunteers should have a positive “can do” attitude and good communication skills in English.
 Applicants must be undergraduate or graduate students during the preceding academic year.
 A valid, dated student identification card or a letter from your university must be presented when registering at the conference.
 Volunteers are required to show up 5-10 minutes before their allotted service times and to be available to help out for unforeseen needs, which are difficult to predict.
 We expect every volunteer to commit to a total of about 12 volunteer hours of work during the conference.

-There will be an SV orientation on the evening preceding the first day of the conference.
+There will be an SV orientation on the evening preceding the first conference day.
 Volunteers are required to attend the orientation, and all SVs should meet with the Student Volunteers Chair prior to their assignments.
 If you require a special exception to your arrival / departure times, please note this in your application, as only a small number of exceptions can be made.

 **Application Process**

-Please complete the form that will be provided.
+Please complete the [**online application form**](https://forms.gle/ZQpy7GdHXx2pYxDV8) to be considered as a Student Volunteer.\
+\
 After submission, you will see an acknowledgment page.
 We expect to receive more applications than will be needed, thus early application is encouraged.

 If you have any questions, please contact the Student Volunteers Chair via sv@hapticssymposium.org directly.